com-480-data-visualization/com-480-naruto/README.md

 - The map provides spatial insights into key events in the series, such as battles and character birthplaces.

 #### Tools
-- Lectures and exercises on maps
+- Libraries: `d3.v6.min.js` possibly

 **Note**: Since our map is fictional, we cannot rely on public APIs with real-world geodata.
-However, we aim to make the map highly interactive.
+However, we aim to make the map highly interactive.So we will display marks on picture of map almost mannualy on js.

 #### Ideas
 - **Brushing**: Display the list of characters born in the selected village.
-- **Aggregation**: Use color intensity to represent the number of battles in each village (battle density map).
+- **Filtering**: Allow users to display only chosen characters on the map.

 ---